Y-Noor/Python/Animes/ReadMe.txt

 --->Use an online form(google form) to subscribe or unsubscribe to service or animes.

 --->Implement a way to take anime suggestions from users for later implementation

+For discretion I have only included my own email in the mailing list